pnutbutterprincess/logseq/pages/parapophysis.md

-- The ventral transverse, or
+- The ventral transverse, or capitular, process of a